vominhtri231/Notes/General/Rest API design rules.md

 The constrain of REST design that include links for next possible actions inside output representation.

-Even though RESTful design principle encourage us to apply HATEOAS, it have several down sides: the decision of using the link usually happens at coding time, not run time; the client have to store more data than it have to and the cost the network payload, etc.
+Even though RESTful design principle encourage us to apply HATEOAS, it have several down sides: the decision of using the link usually happens at coding time, not run time; the client have to store more data than it have to and increase cost for the network payload, etc.

 ## Envelope